 La Colombe is now a Square power-user, using Employee Management to streamline operations and manage employees across all its locations.
 And as La Colombe expands to 100+ locations, Square will be there to support it with our ever-growing suite of sophisticated tools for larger businesses.

 As we were helping La Colombe make the switch to Square (we have to admit, it was satisfying to rip everything out), we caught a few minutes with Carmichael.
-Below is our interview, where we talk coffee, design, and why Carmichael chose Square.

 How did you decide it was time to expand?